Greece Moments Greece Moments

 Stichiomeni Bridge in the Mesaria Valley

-In summer, the stream reaches about as far as here.
-The huge oleander bushes below the bridge bloomed in full splendor during our visit.
-If you still want to continue the hike, continue along routes 1 and 17a towards Chora.
+In summer, the stream reaches roughly this point.
+The huge oleander bushes below the bridge were in full bloom during our visit.
+If you want to continue the hike, follow routes 1 and 17a towards Chora.

 On the other side of the bridge, the trail continues along Route 1 towards Mesaria.
-The whole tour covers about 6 km, you should make sure you have enough water and sturdy shoes.
+The whole tour covers about 6 km, so make sure you bring enough water and wear sturdy shoes.

 The springs of Menites